-It is actually the seventh village, known as the Briggens Estate, which is the closest proposed development to Hunsdon.
+It is actually the seventh village, known as the Briggens Estate, within the City and Provincial Properties landholding, which is the closest proposed development to Hunsdon.
 However we are still committed to ensuring that Gilston Park Estate has a positive impact on the village.
 Residents will benefit from new infrastructure - including schools and health facilities - and the opening up of the surrounding countryside for the enjoyment of future generations.

 Hunsdon’s historic Airfield will be managed and protected from future development.
 It will remain open to the public, with access retained and encouraged through the Airfield Park proposals.